Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### ![Hellfork](impaled/hellfork_item.png) Hellfork

-The Hellfork is the Trident of the Nether, being invulnerable to lava and fire just as Netherite, having increased durability and setting mobs on fire.
+The Hellfork is the Trident of the Nether, being invulnerable to lava and fire just like Netherite, having increased durability and setting mobs on fire.

 **Riptide-Hellforks** are based on fire instead of water, meaning the player needs to be in lava or burning for it to work.